 - Repeat this procedure for more business logic that has to be refactored.

-In the above procedure, and unlike traditional development environments, OutSystems and its TrueChange capability greatly simplify the refactoring effort, providing real-time impact analysis and guiding developers through the refactoring process.
+In the above procedure Service Center and its TrueChange feature assist you in refactoring by providing real-time analysis and guiding you through the process.

 Create a New Application